Yufei447/Online-Dating-App/README.md

 Website will be mobile friendly and responsive.
 If you open website from any mobile device, it will automatically adjust screen size based on device.

 The Tech Stack I used:
-Node.js
+ - Node.js
-Express.js
+ - Express.js
-jQuery
+ - jQuery
-AJAX
+ - AJAX
-Bootstrap
+ - Bootstrap
-MongoDB
+ - MongoDB
-Chat Application
-AWS S3 storage
+ - AWS S3 storage
-Javascript
+ - Javascript
-HTML/CSS
+ - HTML/CSS

 Here is an demo: